wolv45/carbone/README.md

 On a MacBook Pro Mid-2015, 2,2 Ghz i7, 16Go.

-It could be even better when "code cache" will be activated.
-Coming soon...

 ## Licenses and editions

 There are two editions of Carbone:

-- Carbone Community Edition is available freely under the **Apache v2 license**
+- Carbone Community Edition is freely available under the [CCL Agreement](LICENSE.md).
+Roughly speaking, as long as you are not offering Carbone Community Edition Software as a hosted
+  Document-Generator-as-a-Service like [Carbone Cloud](https://carbone.io/pricing.html), you can use and modify all Community features for free.
-- Carbone Enterprise Edition (hosted and on-premise) includes extra features like a user interface.
+- Carbone Enterprise Edition (hosted and on-premise) includes additional features.
+[See comparison table](https://carbone.io/pricing.html#product-comparison)

-We want to follow the model of Gitlab. **The free version must be and must stay generous.**
+The Community Edition is one major version behind the Enterprise Edition.
+This rule may change in the future.

 ## Philosophy

 > Our ultimate goal

-2% percent of our hosted solution revenues will go to charity in three domains: open source software we love, education and environment.
+[2% percent](https://help.carbone.io/en-us/article/2-for-charitable-purposes-59iyg3) of our hosted solution revenues goes to charity

-We already know that beneficiaries will be, at least :heart:
-- LibreOffice foundation
-- PostgreSQL foundation
-- An innovative child school in France

 ## Contributors

-Thanks to all Ideolys's direct contributors (random order)
+Thanks to all Carbone contributors (random order)

   - Florian Bezagu
   - Matthieu Robin